 Your Guide to Running Stronger & Faster

-Hi, I’m Sarah – nutritionist, speaker and endurance athlete!
+Hi, I’m Sarah – holistic sports nutritionist, speaker & endurance athlete!

 I’m here to help you figure out what and how to eat for energy, performance, injury-prevention and racing weight.

 Food is a powerful tool we can use to help us run healthy, happy and at our best!

 I founded Eat 2 Run after personally experiencing how profoundly the right nutrition strategy can positively affect training, health and performance.

 After 9 unsuccessful marathon attempts to break 4 hours I discovered the power the right individualized nutritional strategy.
 Four months later I ran a 3:33 – not only did I take over 25 minutes off my marathon time, I also qualified for the Boston Marathon!